 Today’s consumers have an abundance of options when it comes to purchasing products.
 In the past decade, the number of online shoppers has increased tremendously and almost half (45%) of consumers now browse Amazon first when looking for a specific product according to a recent survey by inRiver.

-Although that is good news for many retailers, there is another side to this equation; the rate at which consumers are returning online purchases has increased as well, causing loss in margins for brands and a poor customer experience for shoppers.
+Although that is good news for many retailers, there is another side to this equation; the rate at which consumers are returning online purchases has increased as well, causing a loss in margins for brands and a poor customer experience for shoppers.

-Given the data around the significant numbers of online browsers and buyers, what can retailers do to reduce staggering number of returns that are impacting margins?
+Given the data around the significant numbers of online browsers and buyers, what can retailers do to reduce the staggering number of returns that are impacting margins?